M. DANIEL ROUKEMA

 Senior Advisor to the CEO

 For more than seven years, Maestro has spent his time eating, sleeping, and playing.
 He’s never had a real job, has no formal education, and his aspirations are limited to hanging out in Amazon boxes.
-To our disappointment, he’s also never read any issue of The Registrar magazine.
+To our disappointment, he prefers TV to a good book.

 Maestro’s lifestyle is truly the envy of the MDR Public Affairs team.